-Focus: the bullet Guidance notes on Leading Guidance Notes on Tutor Time in
+Focus: the bullet points Guidance Notes on Tutor Activity during the PD Time in

-points provide the the session.
-What the Activity during the PD session

-frame for what is to be SL/HoDs will have to say Session.
-What PD Session
+provide the frame for what Session.
+What PD Session participants (Tutors) session

-done in the session. during each stage of the participants (Tutors) will do
+is to be done in the session. will do during each stage of the session.

-The SWL should use session during each stage of the
+The SWL should use the

-the bullets to guide session.
+bullets to guide what they

-what they write for

-the SL/HoD and tutors
+write for the SL/HoD and

-to do and say during
+tutors to do and say during

 each session.
-Each
+Each bullet

-bullet needs to be
+needs to be addressed and

-addressed and specific

-reference should be
+specific reference should be

 made to the course

 manual/s.

-- 1. Introduction to the session - Review prior learning - A critical friend to share findings for a short discussion and lessons learned - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - Overview of content and identification of any distinctive aspects of the lesson/s,
+1. Introduction to the session

+- Review prior learning - A critical friend to share findings for a short discussion and lessons learned - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - Overview of content and identification of any distinctive aspects of the lesson/s,